 - All employees should wash their hands regularly throughout the day, this can be supplemented by applying hand sanitiser.
 Employers should facilitate this by providing an adequate supply of hand sanitiser, liquid soap and disposable hand towels.

 - Actively encourage employees and contractors to report positive tests to you directly.

-What action should I take when an employee or visitor tests positive for coronavirus?
+What action should I take when an employee or visitor tests positive for COVID-19?

 - You’ll learn of a confirmed case at your workplace in a number of ways: from staff, a contractor, your medical centre, environmental health service or from Public Health Wales.

 - When you are informed of a positive case you will need to identify any work colleagues who had close contact with the positive individual in the 48 hours before onset of symptoms.
 This information is a requirement of the TTP process and will be requested.

 - Once these contacts have been identified they will need to be informed of the risk and advised and supported to self-isolate for 10 days.